 It has been confirmed that prolotherapy or sclerotherapy–A: Prolotherapy is also known as regenerative injection therapy, sclerotherapy, (proliferative therapy), ligament reconstruction therapy, and fibro-osseous injection therapy, is a recognized orthopedic procedure that stimulates the body’s nature healing processes to strengthen joints weakened by traumatic or overuse —are effectual therapies for chronic back pain.

 The kind of pain that may come on gradually or suddenly and lasts for more than 3 months.
 The above mentioned therapy involves injecting the ligaments in the back with a medication or sugar water.
 The hope is the back ligaments will be strengthened to alleviate chronic back pain.

+Personally I have been seeing a Chiropractor in Scarborough West and I am amazed by the results.
 Many reasons have been cited as to why people may need chiropractic care.
 It is a treatment that needs to be paid attention to because over 20 million Americans have visited chiropractors for pain relief.
 7.7 million of those patients have visited chiropractors for chronic back pain.

 Chiropractors use various therapies to help the human body to heal.
 The point of the treatments is to help the patient get better without having to take medication or surgery.
 They use certain treatment plans to help correct whatever pain the patient may be suffering from.
 There are a lot of myths about chiropractic care that are certainly not true.
 Chiropractic medicine is a legitimate medical discipline.
 There is also a specialist chiropractic centre in almost every town that are licenses and have great reviews online.